mongodb/docs/source/includes/mms-config-props.rst

        - ``false`` if the member is a non-arbiter node

    * - ``processes.buildIndexes``
-     - The flag that indicates whether to direct :manual:`mongod </reference/program/mongod/#bin.mongod>` to build :manual:`indexes </indexes/>`.
+     - Flag that indicates whether to direct :manual:`mongod </reference/program/mongod/#bin.mongod>` to build :manual:`indexes </indexes/>`.
 This setting corresponds to the :manual:`buildIndexes